Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 If you have a vinyl or fiberglass pool , this will not work at all.
 Even some descaling treatments can take months to break down the lasting calcium silicate.

-You will likely need to hire professionals to remove lime build-up if you cannot do it yourself.
+You will likely need to hire pool maintenance professionals to remove lime build-up if you cannot do it yourself.
 They can also adjust the quality of your pool water, including pH and calcium levels, to prevent future buildup.

 Remove limestone with a blowtorch and a polishing machine